Soham-coder/Raspberry_pi_edge_ML/README.md

 - find_avg_test_image_size.sh - Calculates the average image size of test images in test image folder in bytes
 - find_model_size.sh - Calculates the Pretrained model size in weights folder
 - install_git.sh - Incase you want to install git in Linux-Ubuntu based system through apt package manager, use this
+- form_dict.py - Creates Dictionary/associative array of "image name" & "category"- Enter prompt as ./test_dwt
+(This code is just for reference)
 ```